vesoft-inc/nebula-docs/docs-2.0/20.appendix/release-notes/nebula-ent-release-note.md

 - Fix the bug that the Drainer failed to stop appropriately as a result of continuous restarting.
 - Fix the bug where a single large query could cause the Graph service to crash.
-- Fix the bug that the `FIND ALL PATH` statement causes out of memory.
+- Fix the out of memory bug in the `FIND ALL PATH` statement.
 - Fix the bug that adding a path variable to the `MATCH` statement causes the `all()` function's push-down optimization to fail.
 - Fix the bug of using Boost to generate UUID in the low-version Linux kernel.
 - Fix the bug in the `MATCH...shortestpath()` statement for loop detection.